-The significant pairs with dominant periods that are longer than 7 years capture 75% of the variance of the detrended series.
-This raises the possibility that the trees integrate climatic effects over several years and thus the trees' physiology acts like a low-pass filter on the climatic signals and thus enhances the low-frequency oscillations.
+The significant pairs with dominant periods that are equal to 7.7 years or longer capture 75% of the variance of the detrended series.
+This raises the possibility that the trees integrate climatic effects over several years: the trees' physiology seems to act like a low-pass filter on the climatic signals and thus enhance the low-frequency oscillations.
 The oscillatory modes of 14 years and 7.7 years are also prominent in the Jerusalem precipitation records.